-- Support for sm_32 target architecture.

-- A new istypep instruction.

-- A new instruction, rsqrt.approx.ftz.f64 has been added to compute a fast approximation of the square root reciprocal of a value.

-- Support for a new directive .attribute for specifying special attributes of a variable.

-- Support for .managed variable attribute.
+- ► Support for sm_32 and sm_50 target architectures. - Support for 64bit performance counter special registers %pm0_64,.., %pm7_64. - A new istypep instruction. - A new instruction, rsqrt.approx.ftz.f64 has been added to compute a fast approximation of the square root reciprocal of a value. - Support for a new directive .attribute for specifying special attributes of a variable. - Support for .managed variable attribute.